christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Alexander was an Aryan dragon-king who was the grandson of Ateas the Scythian aka Artaxerxes II Mnemon ("Kai Bahman") and half-brother of Darius III ("Darab").
 In India he took the regional aliases of Chandragupta Maurya ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
 "Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" in Sanskrit/Hindi.
 "Gupta" = Hidden.
 In Egypt Alexander's title Ammon Zeus means Hidden Zeus.
 Hades and Osiris also had the epithets Hidden, as did Vedic Kubera and Greek Cronus.
 Alexander Alexander Hislop also wrote that Nimrod was associated with the hidden god).
 Greek sources (Megasthenes) refer to Chandragupta Maurya as "Sandrokottos" with the Sandro- deriving from Alexandros).
 "Aži-ander": Aži (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man".
 Ptolemy I Soter was his biological son with Barsine (Scythian priestess) and was his dragon-born heir, and Caesar was their bloodline successor.
 The Persian narrative is a Flavian forgery to hide their stolen legacy.
 Alexander conquered Persia as vengeance for Persian enslavement of Scythia.

 Chandragupta Maurya is consistently referred to as Sandrokottos or Androcottos.
 Andragoras is a Greek rendering of the same name.
 The -cotta/-gotta suffix is a common Greek way of rendering Indian names; for example, the Buddhist monk Buddhaghosa was known in Greek as Budda-gotta, and the initial "S" is just a Greek prefix (like in Sandros for Alexander).
-Andragoras's name means "Scythian Man" or "Messenger of the Dragon" (Andras = man in Iranian, and agoras = the Scythian priesthood).
+Andragoras's name (Ander + Agoras: "Man of the Priesthood") is the same as Asander (Asa-ander = "Lord-Man" or "Serpent-Lord-Man"), Androcottos (Ander + Cotta: "Man-King" which is the Greek rendering of Chandragupta), Menander (Manu + Ander:	"Zeus-Man".
+The same as Monobazus).
+Jesus is referred to as the "Son of Man" 81 times in the four canonical gospels.
+This is not a coincidental phrase.
+The Ander title in Asander and Alexander means "Man" or "Son of Man."

-Thus, this was a dynastic title and Andragoras (Seleucid satrap) (https://en.wikipedia.org/wiki/Andragoras_(Seleucid_satrap)) and Andragoras the Parthian (https://en.wikipedia.org/wiki/Andragoras_(4th_century_BC)) who was the ancestor of the subsequent kings of Parthia (Justin 41.4; Ammianus Marcellinus 23.6.2), were Alexander's heirs using this title (or likely his nephews through "Dara" (Darius III) aka Seleucus I Nicator as Andragoras claimed Seleucid descent)
+Thus, this was a dynastic title and Andragoras (Seleucid satrap) (https://en.wikipedia.org/wiki/Andragoras_(Seleucid_satrap)) and Andragoras the Parthian (https://en.wikipedia.org/wiki/Andragoras_(4th_century_BC)), who was the ancestor of the subsequent kings of Parthia (Justin 41.4; Ammianus Marcellinus 23.6.2), were Alexander's heirs using this title (or likely his nephews through "Dara" (Darius III) aka Seleucus I Nicator as Andragoras claimed Seleucid descent)

 ![Fig.1.66](/images/KanitesAndragorasSeleukosI.jpg){:width="400px"}